6-week advanced picture book course with Clare Helen Welsh

 • Writing tasks: Writing tasks created by your course tutor to help you put the skills you’ve learnt into practice and develop your own picture book.

-• Professional feedback: Receive feedback from your course tutor and a literary agent on your writing tasks and your picture book text.
+• Professional feedback: Receive feedback from your course tutor and a literary agent on your writing.

 • Peer feedback: Receive feedback on your writing from your fellow course participants, and develop your own critique skills by giving feedback in return.